-Further, the impact of other family members, presence of elderly or pregnant women in the family, should be studied in future research to develop a fuller understanding of the consumption of food products as family consumption and the role of eco-labels in it.
+Further, the impact of other family members, presence of elderly or pregnant women in the family, should be studied in future research to develop a fuller understanding of the consumption of food products as a family consumption and the role of eco-labels in it.

-Our research proved the mediating role of beliefs in the environmental ability of eco-labels in consumers' willingness-to-pay for eco-labelled food products.
-Future research can investigate the source of that belief i.e .what constitutes consumers' belief on the claims made by ecolabels, is it the institutional trust which spills over, past individual experience of consumers, or in-depth knowledge about the eco-labels certification process and the robustness of the process which creates this belief.
+Our research proved the mediating role of beliefs in the environmental ability of eco-labels on consumers' willingness to pay for ecolabelled food products.
+Future research can investigate the source of that belief, i.e., what constitutes consumers' belief on the claims made by eco-labels, is it the institutional trust which spills over, past individual experience of consumers, or in-depth knowledge about the ecolabels certification process and the robustness of the process which creates this belief.
 Future research could also consider new antecedents for building belief in the ability of eco-labels, such as the message source, strategy, and media choice and the process by which they create that belief.